pchiorean/Indentz/docs/README.md

 #### **`QuickExport.jsx`**
 My workflow requires frequent changes to export settings; the native export dialog has quite a few tabs and options, so I used to have a lot of Adobe PDF Presets with slight differences.
 I've used for years Peter Kahrel's wonderful [Batch Convert](https://creativepro.com/files/kahrel/indesign/batch_convert.html), but I wanted a tool more tailored to my needs.
 I made this script to make frequently changed settings more easily accessible and thus reduce the number of presets to the essential.

 There are two selectable workflows, with the options grouped into several categories.
-I will review the ones that are not self-explanatory:
+I'm only reviewing the ones that aren't self-explanatory:

 ![Quick export](img/script-quickexport.png)
 ![](img/script-quickexport-legend.svg)